Th1nhNg0/railbound-solver/readme.md

 - **Automated Solver**: An algorithm that can find solutions to the recreated puzzles.
 - **Customizable Grid**: Adjustable grid size to accommodate various puzzle complexities.
 - **Multiple Tile Types**: Support for different track types, including straight tracks, curves, and T-junctions.
-- **Cart Placement**: Ability to place and rotate carts on the grid.
+- **Cart Placement**: Ability to place and rotate trains on the grid.
 - **Save/Load Functionality**: Save your recreated puzzles and load them later for solving or further editing.

 ## Requirements